We recently held a School Council workshop where parents

 child has some social anxiety.
 I heard another parent made a request for their

 child to be with a friend.
-Will all

 students receive the same consideration equitably?